 - muscle weakness

 Following your injury, it’s important to begin gentle exercises when you can, as these prevent stiffness and keep your ankle moving.
 Exercise, together with things such as an elastic support, ankle tape or a brace may help to protect your ankle from further sprains.

-After completing your treatment, if your sprained ankle doesn’t improve, it’s important to seek advice from your doctor.
+After completing your treatment, if your sprained ankle doesn’t improve or your symptoms get worse, seek advice from your doctor or physiotherapist.

 If you have a high ankle sprain, you may feel pain at the front of your lower leg and when you move your foot outwards.
 This area may be tender to touch.

 High ankle sprains are harder to diagnose and have a longer recovery time than the more usual type of ankle sprains.

 Your doctor or physiotherapist will explain what treatment is recommended if you have a high ankle sprain.
 You may need to wear a fracture boot or short leg cast if your ankle is unstable.

 - British Orthopaedic Foot & Ankle Society